kirstenbrindle/de-totes-project/README.md

 ## Lambda 1 (extract_handler1)

 ### Description
-This lambda handler operates on a 2 minute schedule and checks all table in the totesys database for new data at each invocation.
+This lambda handler operates on a 2 minute schedule and checks all tables in the totesys database for new data at each invocation.
-If new data is found, it writes this data to a csv file and saves it in a designated S3 bucket (organised in sub-folders for each table).
+If new data is found, it writes this data to a csv file and saves it to a designated S3 bucket (ingestion bucket - organised in sub-folders for each table).

 ### Util functions